Skip to main content

 Average cost

-Amitriptyline is most effective at treating stress and anxiety-related disorders in cats when combined with environmental modification and enrichment.
+Amitriptyline is most effective at treating stress and anxiety-related disorders in cats when combined with environmental modifications and enrichment.
 For example, if amitriptyline is prescribed to a cat for stress-related urinary problems, it will be most effective when used alongside litter box best practices

-How is amitriptyline given for cats?
+How does amitriptyline work for cats?

-Amitriptyline comes in tablets ranging from 10 mg to 25 mg that can be split if necessary.
+Amitriptyline for cats comes in tablets ranging from 10 mg to 25 mg that can be split if necessary.
 Amitriptyline can also be compounded into an oral liquid, a chewable treat or tablet, or a transdermal lotion that can be rubbed into a cat’s ear.

-• The condition or issue your cat has
+• The condition or issue being treated

 • Your cat’s weight and overall health